Career Services & Events

 The Career Services Office will also assist employers with selecting the best resume collection dates and advertising the resume collection to law students.
 Employers are free to contact students selected through the resume collection process directly.

 Students submit the employer required information to the Career Services Office via email.
-Students learn about resume collection opportunities through the Career Services Announcements, the Career Services Bulletin Board, and the Career Services Blog.
+Students learn about resume collection opportunities through the Career Services Announcements and the Career Services Bulletin Board.

-The Career Services Office sends a weekly email to all students and recent graduates about new job and judicial clerkship postings in the Midwest, new blog postings, OCI opportunities, market sector panels, career fairs, fellowship opportunities, and career track presentations.
+The Career Services Office sends a weekly email to all students and recent graduates about new job and judicial clerkship postings, new blog postings, OCI opportunities, market sector panels, career fairs, fellowship opportunities, and career track presentations.

 Weekly emails are sent year-round even when classes are not in session.